nyoung30/Power-Automate/teams-adaptive-card-reminders-from-lists/README.md

 ## Summary

-This Flow will sends Microsoft Teams adaptive card reminders from Microsoft Lists in advance of a due date.
+This sample will send a *Microsoft Teams* adaptive card reminder from *Microsoft Lists* to the item owner in advance of the due date using *Power Automate*.

 [![Flow overview](/teams-adaptive-card-reminders-from-lists/assets/flow-overview.png "Flow overview")](/teams-adaptive-card-reminders-from-lists/assets/flow-overview.png "Flow overview")